pnvdev/pnvdev/README.md

 - [nextjs-react-todolist](https://github.com/pnvdev/nextjs-react-todolist): A todo list made with React and Next.js.
 - [nextjs-react-worldtime](https://github.com/pnvdev/nextjs-react-worldtime): A timezone search application using React and Next.js.
 - [nextjs-stablo-blog-custom](https://github.com/pnvdev/nextjs-stablo-blog-custom): A customized version of a blog built with Next.js, featuring category pages, author pages, and a search functionality.
+- [nextjs-weather-leaflet](https://github.com/pnvdev/nextjs-weather-leaflet): An interactive weather application using Next.js, Leaflet, and the OpenWeather API.

 ### 📫 Get in Touch